Exclusive: Myanmar's ousted ruling party head to work with Suu Kyi

 Shwe Mann has said little in public about his close ties to Suu Kyi, which aroused the suspicion of some USDP members and contributed to his dramatic sacking, the biggest shake up of Myanmar’s political establishment since the end of military rule in 2011.

-The two have met frequently and found much common ground, Shwe Mann told Reuters late on Wednesday in a rare interview with international media.
+The two have met frequently and found much common ground, Shwe Mann told Reuters late on Wednesday in his first interview with international media since security forces surrounded the USDP headquarters one August night.

 He and his allies were purged from the leadership by President Thein Sein.